New York vs New Jersey Tax Comparison Income, Sales & Property Tax

 💻

-Tech Startups | Unmatched NYC ecosystem, VC access, talent density.
-R&D credits available. | Lower overhead, no NYC tax, growing tech corridor (Jersey City, Newark). | → NY for ecosystem; NJ for capital efficiency |
+Tech Startups | Unmatched NYC ecosystem, VC access, talent density | Lower overhead, no NYC tax, growing tech corridor (Jersey City, Newark) | → NY for ecosystem; NJ for capital efficiency |

 📊

-Consulting & Professional Services | Strong client base in finance, media, and law.
-But income tax burden is high. | No local income tax increases take-home significantly for principals. | → NJ for profitability if client presence isn't NYC-dependent |
+Consulting & Professional Services | Strong client base.
+Income tax burden is high for principals. | No local income tax — significantly higher take-home for owners. | → NJ for profitability if not NYC-dependent |

 🏭

-Manufacturing & Distribution | High labor and regulatory costs.
-Limited large-scale industrial incentives. | Central Atlantic location, port access, lower industrial property costs. | → NJ generally favored for manufacturing and logistics |
+Manufacturing & Distribution | High labor & regulatory costs.
+Limited industrial incentives. | Central Atlantic location, port access, lower industrial property costs. | → NJ generally favored |

 🛒

 Retail & E-Commerce | NYC foot traffic is unmatched.
-Higher sales tax in NYC (8.875%). | Clothing tax exemption, lower base sales tax (6.625%), suburban consumer base. | → NJ for margin-sensitive retail; NY for premium brand presence |
+Higher sales tax (8.875%). | Full clothing exemption, lower base rate (6.625%), suburban base. | → NJ for margin-sensitive retail |

 📡

-Remote-First Companies | NYC office or employees create nexus and full New York tax obligation. | Simpler payroll compliance for distributed teams.
-No city-level tax exposure. | → NJ for distributed teams operating in the tri-state area |
+Remote-First Companies | NYC employees create nexus and full NY tax obligation. | Simpler payroll compliance, no city-level tax exposure. | → NJ for tri-state distributed teams |

 🏦

-Financial Services | Wall Street access, regulatory familiarity, client concentration. | Jersey City is now a major financial hub with meaningfully lower tax overhead. | → NJ for back-office and mid-market; NY for client-facing capital markets |
+Financial Services | Wall Street access, regulatory familiarity, client concentration. | Jersey City is now a major financial hub with meaningfully lower tax. | → NJ for back-office; NY for client-facing |

-growth timeline should drive the final decision.
-A qualified tax advisor can model the actual impact for
+timeline should drive the final decision.

 Common Tax Mistakes When Choosing Between New York and New Jersey